A McKay Correspondence in Positive Characteristic: Conjugacy classes for finite group schemes

 In particular, one \emph{cannot} define conjugacy classes by first lifting $G$ over some possibly ramified extension of $W(k)$, then passing to the geometric generic fibre of the lift, which would be the constant group associated to an abstract finite group $G_{\mathrm{abs}}$, and finally use the conjugacy classes of $G_{\mathrm{abs}}$ as a replacement for the conjugacy classes of $G$.
 The reason is simply that lifts may not exist to start with.

 In the following two cases, lifts do exist and we leave the straightforward proofs of our assertions to the reader:

 \begin{Remark} Assume that $G$ is \'etale over $k$.
 Then, there exists a unique flat lift of $G$ over $W(k)$, which is the constant group scheme associated to $G_{\mathrm{abs}}:=G(k)$ over $W(k)$.
-The constant scheme associated to the set is the unique a flat lift of the scheme $\mathrm{Conj}_G$ over $W(k)$, which is \'etale over $W(k)$.
+The constant scheme associated to the set of conjugacy classes of $G_{\mathrm{abs}}$ is the unique a flat lift of the scheme $\mathrm{Conj}_G$ over $W(k)$, which is \'etale over $W(k)$.
 More precisely, it is the constant scheme associated to the set of conjugacy classes of $G_{\mathrm{abs}}$ over $W(k)$. \end{Remark}

 \begin{Remark} Assume that $G$ is linearly reductive.
 Let $G_{\mathrm{abs}}$ abstract group associated to $G$ and recall that their representation categories are equivalent by Proposition \ref{prop: liftingrepresentation}.
 Proposition \ref{prop: conjugacy lift and bijection} shows that Definition \ref{def: conjugacy class} is compatible with $G_{\rm abs}$.